Bringing Geriatrics to Primary Care

 The CGWEP also trained a special team of EMS workers in Orange County on falls prevention.
 The Orange County Department on Aging has partnered with the CGWEP and EMS to create a service pattern network under which frequent fallers who call EMS have additional follow up.
 After the training EMS workers conduct a second home visit and perform a multifactorial falls risk assessment.

+As more Americans reach the age of 65, creating create Age-Friendly Health Systems becomes increasingly important.
 Below are downloadable resources covering The 4Ms: What Matters, Medication, Mind, and Mobility.

 - GWEP UNC 4Ms: Better care for older adults (English)